lazher-sendi/Fine-tuned-AraBERT-APCD-Fill-mask/README.md

-# Fine-tuned-CamelBERT-APCD-Arabic-Poem-Meter_detection
+# Model
-Detect the meter of a specific Poem
+we used the AraBERT to finetune the Arabic Poem Comprehensive Dataset (APCD) dataset on the task of Mask filling